JonnySchulze/thing-process-bridge-model/README.md

 ## How to run

-After having navigated to the src subdirectory, run the flask app with `flask run`.
+Run the flask app with `flask run`.
 Communicate with the locally running API using correspondend API calls:

 ### Post a Thing Process Bridge Model: